 - Authored publications related to project research questions; and

 - Prepared talks, posters, and presentations for various groups of scholars.

-ModernDrama.ca was an online resource developed by Christopher Innes, Canada Research Chair in Performance & Culture and research partners.
-The site included a number of digital resources, including Modern Theatre in Context: A Multimedia Chronology of Modern Drama, a multimedia archive of street theatre, carnival culture and VR reconstructions of historical theatre performances and a hyper-linked glossary of theatre terms.
+ModernDrama.ca was an online resource developed by Christopher Innes, Canada Research Chair in Performance & Culture at York University in collaboration with international research partners.
+The site incorporated a number of digital resources, including Modern Theatre in Context: A Multimedia Chronology of Modern Drama, a multimedia archive of street theatre and the carnival arts, VR reconstructions of historical theatre performances, and a hyper-linked glossary of theatre terms.

 Project Manager and User Interface Developer 2001 – 2015

 My initial responsibilities were designing and managing development of the chronology resource and liaising with external partners to integrate digital assets.
 As the project matured, the focus shifted to adding new features to the chronology, adding new resources to accompany the chronology, and back-end updates to the web applications.

 - Gathered requirements and specifications for the project;